 - 100% escalation in engagement rates

-Twitter Lite loads the pages promptly and drops the data usage by adjusting images and cached data.
+Twitter Lite is the best PWA, loading the pages promptly and dropping the data usage by adjusting images and cached data.
 It re-engages its users with crucial push notifications and permits the users to add PWA to their home screens.
 Here are certain vital outcomes from the PWA as compared to Twitter’s mobile website:

 - 20% decline in bounce rate